13 Free ESL Lesson Plans to Help Your Students Learn English

-The key is to keep your students engaged with actionable activities in your ESL lesson plans.
+The key is to keep your students engaged with actionable, fast-paced activities in your ESL lesson plans.
 Alternatively, if you teach adults, these ESL conversation topics are appropriate.

-That’s why these ESL lesson plans have a variety of ways students can learn English.
+As students go through the 5 predictable stages of second language acquisition, these ESL lesson plans mix how students can learn English.
 For example, they include group, mixer and open classroom ESL activities.
 While some think it’s a bad habit to ‘repeat after the teacher’, this is how your students can focus on their pronunciation.
 These ESL lesson plans will include these types of drills as well.

 They also try to engage the four different types of learners – visual, auditory, reading/writing, and kinesthetic.
 Mixer style activities help kinesthetic learners do by hand-on experience, while the others are quite self-explanatory.

 If you’re going to teach English in Japan (or anywhere!), it’s time to put these powerful strategies into practice.